y4suda/BEMM-GEN/tutorial_en.md

   - Please enter a description when registering a residue.

 ### Skip structure optimization
-CEMM-GEN uses the ETKDGv3 method of RDKit to generate structures, and then optimizes them with the functional specified by `--method-opt` and `--basisSet-opt`.
+BEMM-GEN uses the ETKDGv3 method of RDKit to generate structures, and then optimizes them with the functional specified by `--method-opt` and `--basisSet-opt`.
 If you want to skip this step (e.g., if the structure optimization is not completed), run it with the `--singlePoint` option.

 ### Charge setting